gorbulus/100daysofcoding/r1-log.md

 ## Day 32: August 28, 2020

 ### Today's progress
 Tonight's progress continued on my INE coursework.
-The project at the end of the first module is related to nested dictionaries and turninig a list of data into a structured object/data type.
+In the dataset, the various football players are structured as a "list of lists".
+Each team is a list of players, and each player is also represented as a list with information about the player.
+This type of data structure is very common in the real world  - invoices and customers.

 ### Thoughts
-I needed the refresher on some of the more esoteric corners of Python.
-When I took the RMOTR bootcamp in 2019 I learned so much and there's certainly some topics that I didn't dive deeeply into so I am glad to retake some of the new RMOTR modules via the INE platform.
+I really love the challenging assignments in the RMOTR coursework (INE now).
+Sanitago and his team really made engaging activities that keep your brain moving.

 ### Link to work:
 [Github](https://github.com/gorbulus/itp-u3-c2-football-dictionaries-1)